psychemedia/finn-resources/src/finn-childhood.md

 ## Fionn's Childhood, As Told By James Stephens

-On of the most readable versions of the tale is given by James Stephens, in *Irish Fairy Tales*.
+One of the most readable versions of the tale is given by James Stephens, in *Irish Fairy Tales*.

 ```{admonition} Boyhood of Fion, Chapters I-IV, Stephens, 1920
 :class: dropdown